MagdalenaMatoga/Projekt_koncowy_JS/README.md

 # Witamy na GreenEats!

-My first project that aims to show you how to savor the flavors of culinary adventures in a convenient and innovative way.
+**APP CONCEPT**:My first project, which aims to show you how to savor the flavors of culinary adventures in a convenient and innovative way, by connecting diverse recipes from around the world with the internet world, without leaving your home.

   ## 🍎 More